awsdocs/amazon-ec2-user-guide-windows/doc_source/add-instance-store-volumes.md

 You can confirm that the instance store devices are available from within the instance itself using instance metadata\.
 For more information, see [Viewing the instance block device mapping for instance store volumes](block-device-mapping-concepts.md#bdm-instance-metadata)\.

 For Windows instances, you can also view the instance store volumes using Windows Disk Management\.
-For more information, see [Listing the Disks Using Windows Disk Management](ec2-windows-volumes.md#windows-disks)\.
+For more information, see [Listing the disks using Windows Disk Management](ec2-windows-volumes.md#windows-disks)\.